Skip to main content

 Required Participant Forms

-Participants under the age of 18 will need a parental/guardian signature.
+Participants under the age of 18 will need a parent's or guardian's signature.
 Once completed, forms may be given to an Adventure WV or OEC staff representative at the beginning of your adventure.
 Participation is contingent upon completion of these forms, as well as successful review and screening of the forms by an authorized Adventure WV or OEC staff member.

 Adventure WV and OEC Participant Waiver and Information Packet Zip-Line Canopy Tour Participant Waiver and Information Packet